deepakbackuply/softaculous_api/cpanel/guide/import_existing_installation.md

 ## Import an installation using Softaculous API guide

-This document explains how to import an installation using Softaculous API.
+This guide explains how to import an installation using Softaculous API.

 ### via cURL